BIRDS

 Jan 5

-By designer Carol A.L.
-Martin, this tartan represents the Gyrfalcon, the national bird of Iceland.
-It is the largest and most powerful falcon in the world, and its plumage varies from white to grey to almost black.
+The gyrfalcon is the national bird of Iceland.
+It is the largest and most powerful falcon in the world.
+Its plumage varies from white to grey to almost black.
+Gyrfalcons were worshipped by the Vikings and highly sought after by European kings and members of the aristocracy.
+Unlike diving predators, the gyrfalcon hunts in level flight.

 Oshidori (Mandarin Duck)